Cranking Out The HitsCranking Out The Hits

 There are periods throughout the year when crankbaits elevate their status from fish finders to become the primary lures in your arsenal.
 Autumn is undoubtedly one of those times.

 As the water cools, bass move up from deep water and eagerly pounce on crankbaits that resemble the baitfish on which they feed.
 Accomplished professional bass anglers are well aware of these facts and take full advantage of them come fall.

-"I've been cranking bass in the fall for about 20 years," says Arkansan George Cochran, a regular on the Wal-Mart FLW tour who has maintained a high profile throughout his stellar angling career.
+"I've been cranking bass in the fall for about 20 years," says Arkansan George Cochran, a highly respected pro with a stellar angling career.
 "The action generally picks up somewhere between the first of September and the first of October and can continue right into December in some parts of the country."

 While crankbaits may produce bass anywhere on a given body of water, Cochran gives feeder creeks his highest priority when he fishes impoundments.
 At this time of year, his preference is major creeks and tributaries that actively flow into the lake, as opposed to stagnant pockets and coves.
 Incoming water, he has found, attracts baitfish in the fall, and the bait brings the bass along in tow.

 "Once I find a creek that has baitfish in it," Cochran says, "I'm confident bass are nearby.
 Sometimes bass migrate as far up a creek as you can get your boat.
 But, usually, the bigger fish hold in channel bends where they ambush shad coming and going in the creek.
 I bypass straight stretches and concentrate on the bends."